 Reduced Shock Absorption

-There are also several muscles that also work to help support the arch of the foot.
+Several muscles also work to help support the arch of the foot.
 We call these the intrinsic muscles of the feet (they have their origins and insertions inside the foot).

-When your foot is rotated out, the arch is stretched and flattens.
+When your foot is rotated out, the arch is stretched and flattened.
 This puts these muscles into a lengthened position.
-These muscles now also don’t have to work as hard as more of the foot is now resting on the ground.
+These muscles also don’t have to work as hard as more of the foot is now resting on the ground.

-They go on holidays and start sipping coronas on a beach in Mexico.
-This becomes an issue as your brain receives less nerural feedback from your feet.
-Which leads to problems with balance and joint proprioception (think joint positioning, kind of like satellite navigation for your car but in your brain).
+They go on holiday and start sipping coronas on a beach in Mexico.
+This becomes an issue as your brain receives less neural feedback from your feet, leading to balance and joint proprioception (think joint positioning, kind of like satellite navigation for your car but in your brain).

-This means the extrinsic muscles of the foot (muscles the originate outside the foot but insert to the foot bones), like the Tibialis Anterior, Tibialis Posterior, Flexor Hallucis Longus & Flexor Digitorum Longus all have to work harder all day.
-If your anything like me, I whinge and complain when I feel I have to do more work then I should.
+This means the extrinsic muscles of the foot (muscles the originate outside the foot but insert into the foot bones), like the Tibialis Anterior, Tibialis Posterior, Flexor Hallucis Longus & Flexor Digitorum Longus, all have to work harder all day.
+If you are anything like me, I whine and complain when I feel I have to do more work than I should.

-Whilst the big extrinsic muscles your foot are able to compensate for the movement part of your foot, they are lousy at controlling the small intricate movements of your feet such as shock absorption.
+Whilst the big extrinsic muscles of your foot can compensate for the movement part of your foot, they are lousy at controlling the small intricate movements of your feet, such as shock absorption.

 The intrinsic muscles are also responsible for your ankle stability.
 They are quick and react to your foot being placed on uneven surfaces.
-They are also supposed to communicate with your brain to help with balance and make sure that when you do get a little unsteady they can react and save you from rolling your ankle or falling over.
+They are also supposed to communicate with your brain to help with balance and make sure that they can react and save you from rolling your ankle or falling over when you do get a little unsteady.
 If you have ever rolled your ankle in the past, this is one of the major causes for the intrinsic muscles not communicating with the brain as effectively as they should.

-To test this out stand barefoot with your feet about hip width apart.
-Slowly raise one knee up so it is in-line with the hip, get your balance then close your eyes and try to count to 30.
+To test this out, stand barefoot with your feet about hip-width apart.
+Slowly raise one knee to align with the hip, get your balance, close your eyes, and count to 30.
 If you feel like your going to fall over, open your eyes or do it next to something you can grab onto.
 Then repeat on the opposite side.
-If you can’t do this or look like you are swatting away imaginary flies, you need to wake your intrinsic feet muscle up (keep reading below)
+If you can’t do this or look like you are swatting away imaginary flies, you need to wake your intrinsic feet muscles up (keep reading below)